 Supplement your mare’s feed with natural Vitamin E.

 Research conducted at the Virginia Polytechnic Institute and State University found that Vitamin E supplementation in the mare becomes a critical element in building the foal’s immune system within the first few days of life.

-As the most important anti-oxidant in the cells, Vitamin E is necessary for growth and strengthening cellular walls against pathogens.
+As the most important antioxidant to protect cells, Vitamin E is necessary for growth and strengthening cellular walls against pathogens.

-Using natural forms of Vitamin E supplementation, rather than the synthetic forms, has been shown to increase d-alpha tocopherol (Vitamin E) concentrations in mares’ milk and in foal serum.
-Concentrations were highest and most effective at the 9- and 12-hour mark post dosing allowing for increase newborn immunity.
+Using the natural form of Vitamin E, rather than the synthetic form, has been shown to increase d-alpha tocopherol (Vitamin E) concentrations in mares’ milk and in foal serum.
+Concentrations were highest and most effective at the 9- and 12-hour mark post dosing allowing for increased newborn foal immunity.

-Provide natural Vitamin E to the mare 60 days prior to foaling.
+Provide the natural best form of Vitamin E to the mare 60 days prior to foaling.